Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 These are installed by the `tsd` tool via the `gulp tsd` task.
 The definition files that are downloaded are specified in `tsd.tests.json`.

+!!! warning
 	This file will be removed when executing the `gulp clean` or `gulp clean:tsd` tasks and should not be committed to source control.

 ## tests/bundle.tests.js _(generated)_